paulhenry46/paulhenry46/README.md

 ### Hi there 👋
 I am a French student in physics and mathematics who codes in his spare time.
-I mainly use PHP and the TALL stack in my projects
+I mainly use the TALL and MERN stacks in my projects

 - 🔭 I’m currently working on blog.paulhenry.eu Website
 - 🌱 I’m currently learning the filament PHP Framework and the express framework!